gummor/gummor/README.md

 ###

-<h4 align="left">Curious scientist<br>🇬🇧 English and 🇪🇸 Spanish<br>Living in Sao Paulo BRA at biophysics departament as a PhD Candidate by UNIFESP<br>Biggest passions --> Biotech and Neuroendocrinology</h4>
+<h4 align="left">Curious scientist<br>English, Portuguese and Spanish<br>Living in Sao Paulo BRA at biophysics departament as a PhD Candidate by UNIFESP<br>Biotech and Neuroendocrinology</h4>

 ###